-Notes payable consists of a loan of up to \$1,275,000 that was obtained by the Franklin Housing Collaborative from Pinnacle Bank and which is evidenced by a promissory note issued by the Authority on August 25, 2021.
+Notes payable also consists of a loan of up to \$1,275,000 that was obtained by the Franklin Housing Collaborative from Pinnacle Bank, and which is evidenced by a promissory note issued by the Authority on August 25, 2021.
 The Note was obtained, for the acquisition of the Natchez St Apartments that the Franklin Housing Collaborative has subsequently renovated and converted to project-based housing voucher affordable housing units.
 The Note is evidenced by a Promissory Note that was issued by Franklin Housing Collaborative to Pinnacle Bank.
-Interest shall accrue on the unpaid principal balance at the higher of: (1) the Base Rate, as it may change from time to time less four percent (4%); or (2) Zero percent (0.00%).
+Interest shall accrue on the unpaid principal balance at the higher of: (1) the Base Rate, as it may change from time to time less by four percent (4%); or (2) Zero percent (0.00%).
 The Base Rate is defined to mean the Prime Rate of interest rate published from time to time by the Wall Street Journal as such rate and shall be computed on the daily outstanding principal balance of the indebtedness evidenced in the promissory note.
 In the event more than one rate is published as the Prime Rate, the Prime Rate shall be the highest Prime Rate of interest published.
 In at any time or from time to time the Prime Rate increases or decreases, then the rate of interest shall be correspondingly increased or decreased, effective on the first day such increase or decrease of the Prime Rate is published.
 Interest accruing under the Note is computed on a 365/360 basis; that is, by applying the ratio of the interest rate over a year of 360 days, multiplied by the outstanding principal balance, multiplied by the actual number of days the principal balance is outstanding.
-The resulting initial rate at the time of the loan and throughout the entire fiscal year ended December 31, 2021 was thus equal to 0.0% per annum.
+The resulting initial rate at the time of the loan and throughout the entire fiscal year ended December 31, 2021, was thus equal to 0.0% per annum.
 The Note is secured by a Construction Deed of Trust, Assignment of Rents and Leases, Security Agreement and Financing Statement upon the project, and the buildings and improvements thereon.
-Franklin Housing Collaborative shall make payments of principal in the amount of \$5,312.50 and interest in arrears on the then-outstanding principal commencing on the 25th day of September, 2021 and each successive month beginning on and continuing on the same day of each successive month thereafter.
+Franklin Housing Collaborative shall make payments of principal in the amount of \$5,312.50 and interest in arrears on the then-outstanding principal commencing on the 25th day of September 2021 and each successive month beginning on and continuing the same day of each successive month thereafter.
 All principal and outstanding interest shall be due and payable in full on August 25, 2026, the date of maturity on this loan.
-As of December 31, 2021, the Authority owes \$1,253,750 in principal, with principal payments of \$21,250 being paid during the year. \$63,750 in outstanding principal is expected to be repaid within the next 12 months with the remaining \$1,190,000 being repaid over the remaining maturity period.
-For the year ended December 31, 2021, the Authority incurred no interest expense and made no interest payments.
+As of December 31, 2022, the Authority owes \$1,197,802 in principal, with principal payments of \$55,948 being paid during the year. \$63,750 in outstanding principal is expected to be repaid within the next 12 months with the remaining \$1,134,052 being repaid over the remaining maturity period.
+For the year ended December 31, 2022, the Authority incurred interest expense of \$7,802 and made \$7,802 in interest payments.

-The anticipated aggregate maturity of this notes payable for the years subsequent to December 31, 2021 are as follows:
+Future minimum principal maturities of this loan over the next five years and thereafter for the years subsequent to December 31, 2022 are as follows: